 Location: Dhali, Nicosia, Cyprus

 The Lycoming College Expedition to Idalion has been in the field since 2002.
 We are excavating two sanctuary sites in the ancient city kingdom of Idalion on Cyprus.
 One is an outdoor sanctuary, a sacred grove: site with altars and ash pits and working areas for production of offerings dedicated to the god Adonis.
-The other is a temenos inside the city walls dedicated to deities, a male and female, apparently Master and Mistress of Animals, or Wanax and Wanassa.
+The other is a temenos inside the city walls dedicated to deities, a male and female, apparently Master and Mistress of Animals, who appear to be guardians of the main Cypriot deity, the Wanassa, or Queen of Heaven.
 The Hellenistic levels of the Adonis Temenos are in the process of publication.
 We are now proceeding to uncover the earlier levels.
-In the Temenos of the Paired Deities we are attempting to find the spatial limits (currently more than 40m X 20m), and the temporal limits.
-Our earliest material comes from the Geometric period, ca. 1100 B.C.E., and our latest dates to the Roman period, ca. 200 C.E.
+In the CIty Sanctuary we are attempting to find the spatial limits (currently more than 42m X 36m), and the temporal limits.
+Our earliest material comes from the Late Bronze Age, ca. 1200 B.C.E., and our latest dates to the Late Roman period, ca. 700 C.E.
 In addition, in 2010 we re-opened a Hellenistic plastered basin previously excavated in teh 1970's.
-We've now uncovered substantial structures associated with it and continuing into the Roman period.
+We've now uncovered substantial structures associated with it that continue into the Roman period.
 Students will be trained in all aspects of digging, recording, and comparative analysis.
 Volunteers are welcome and can be trained in the areas of their choice.

 Minimum Length of Stay for Volunteers: two weeks